 CONZE, Edward (Eberhard Julius Dietrich Conze).
-Forest Hill (London) 8.3.1904 — 24.9.1979.
-British (German born) Indologist.
+Forest Hill (London) 18.3.1904 — Yeovil, Somerset 24.9.1979.
+British (German-born) Indologist and Buddhist Scholar.
+Son of Ernst C. and Adelaide Louise Charlotte Köttgen.
 Born in England where his father was German Vice-Consul.
-Studies of philosophy under Jaspers, Cassirer, etc. in several German universities (Tübingen, Heidelberg, Kiel, Köln, Hamburg).
+Studies of philosophy under Jaspers, Cassirer, etc. at several German universities (Tübingen, Heidelberg, Kiel, Köln, Hamburg).
 Walleser at Heidelberg gave him the first impulse to Buddhist studies.
 Ph.D.
 1928 Köln.
 As a Marxist philosopher left the Nazi Germany in 1933, came to London and taught philosophy and psychology at London University.
-The books of D. T. Suzuki and personal acquaintance with H. Dayal led him to study on Buddhism.
+The books of D. T. Suzuki and personal acquaintance with Har Dayal led him to Buddhist studies.
+Now he left communism, although always remained sort of socialist.
 For his living he gave tutorial classes (general teaching for adults) in London and in the 1940s and 1950s in Oxford and started a real academic career only as late as 1963.

 Conze was a visiting Professor of Buddhist Studies at University of Wisconsin in Madison in 1963-64, then 1964-65 Research Fellow at Manchester College in Oxford, and in 1965 visiting Professor of Religious Studies at University of British Columbia in Vancouver.
 From Vancouver he went to Seattle, where he was the Professor of Indic Studies at University of Washington from 1965 to 1968.
 In the end he had to leave because of his political opinions, especially about the Vietnam war.
 In 1968-69 he was visiting Professor at University of Lancaster in England, 1969-70 visiting Professor at University of Bonn in Germany, after a while in England in 1971-72 visiting Professor at University of California (Dept. of Religious Studies) in Berkeley, in 1972-73 at University of California in Santa Barbara and in 1973 again in Berkeley.
 His last years Conze spent in England, often suffering of illness.
-Married twice.
+Married with Dorothea Finkelstein, one daughter, then with Muriel Green.

 Conze was the leading specialist of the Prajñāpāramitā literature.
 In the beginning he was influenced by Walleser, one of the few to know this field during the first half of the century.
-It was Conze’s great merit to open the Prajñāpāramitā for research and to survey this large and little known branch of Buddhist literature.
+It was Conze’s great merit to open the Prajñāpāramitā for research and to survey this large and relatively little known branch of Buddhist literature.
+Of modern Buddhism he was not interested at all.
+He never visited Asia.

 – Buddhism: Its Essence and Development.
 222 p.
 Oxford 1951 and many edd., French, German, Italian, Dutch, Japanese, and Spanish translations.